 The University of Texas at Austin's Master of Fine Arts in Playwriting is a vital and ascendant program situated in a vibrant and non-traditional theatre city.
 This acclaimed three-year program combines a rigorous immersion in the tactical craft of playwriting with a bold and aesthetically diverse embrace of collaborative theatre models.

-Furthermore, the M.F.A.
-Playwriting Program at the University of Texas at Austin is the only program in the country to provide specific coursework, professional counseling, and practical experience in the teaching of playwriting in both academic and community environments.
-Our rigorous M.F.A. program aims to develop each step of the writer's process-from the initial conception of new work, through the development and revision, to production and further professional growth.
+In addition, the university offers the only M.F.A. in Playwriting program in the country to provide specific coursework, professional counseling and practical experience in the teaching of playwriting in both academic and community environments.
+The program aims to develop each step of the writer's process, from the initial conception of new work, through development and revision, to production and further professional growth.

 Targeted courses in entrepreneurship, devised work, collaboration and advanced story-making for the stage provide the cornerstone of a program that seeks to incite and inspire the next generation of American theatre makers.